New Year, New Trimester: Your 2026 Pregnancy Nutrition Guide

 3. Omega-3 Fatty Acids

 DHA is crucial for your baby's brain and eye development.
-Aim for 2-3 portions of oily fish per week (salmon, sardines, mackerel).
+Aim for 2-3 portions of oily fish per week (salmon, sardines, mackerel) or consider an algae-based supplement.

 You might not feel as thirsty in winter, but hydration remains essential.
 Try herbal teas, warm water with lemon, broths, or fruit-infused water.